BIT-SYS/CB-ILOF/result/README.md

-This directory save execution result.
+This directory saves execution results.